wiretap-retro/mt32-pi-zero-breakout/README.md

 The parts not listed in the BOM that you need are as follows:
 - GY-PCM5102 Digital to Analog Audio Converter
 - Raspberry Pi Zero 2 W
-- Any other components for your specific project such as external buttons/encoders, external connectors, i2c screen, etc.
+- Any other components for your specific project such as external buttons/encoders, external connectors, and i2c screens.

 \
-Please read the original mt32-pi repository linked in the information section for compatibility of parts.
+Please read the original mt32-pi repository linked in the information section for compatibility of screens, encoders, etc..

 ## License
 This project uses the UNLICENSE.
 Feel free to do what you want with it.
 Check over the project before ordering.
 Build at your own risk.